 When Should You Prioritize Sourcing Over Recruiting?

-The Employ Recruiter Nation Report (2024) found that 44% of AI investment in recruiting is going toward "intelligent sourcing" - more than any other category.
-That investment pattern reflects a reality: for many roles, sourcing is the bottleneck.
-Here's how to decide where to put your effort.
+The Employ Recruiter Nation Report (2024) found that 44% of AI investment in recruiting is going toward “intelligent sourcing” - more than any other category.
+This investment pattern reflects a real constraint: for many roles, sourcing is the bottleneck.
+Deciding where to put your effort comes down to a few clear signals.

 Invest More in Sourcing When: